cisco-ce/roomhub/README.md

 ### UI extensions and macros

 The UI extensions and macros are installed on the video devices and allow the user to control lights and shades, and report issues from the same user interface that is used to control the video calls.
-The macro sends requests to the middle ware server.
+The macro sends all requests to the middle ware server, which then talks to the necessary smart integrations to perform the desired actions.

 ### The middle ware server